Oepfelbaum/kafka-hands-on/ksql.md

 SET 'auto.offset.reset' = 'earliest';
 ```

-## Excercise 2 - create a stream from another stream for Temperature and Humidity
+## Exercise 2 - create a stream from another stream for Temperature and Humidity

 Create separate streams for `Temperature` and `Humidity` sensors